 We currently estimate that consumers may be due between £5 and £30 each.

-This amount may increase or decrease depending on the model of smartphone you purchased, and how many smartphones you have purchased since 1 October 2015.
+This amount may increase or decrease depending on the model of smartphone you purchased, and how many smartphones you have purchased between 1 October 2015 and 9 January 2024.

 Check out our eligibility tool here.